K-D-Gallagher/eye-patterning/README.md

 ## Read in raw images

 While we technically will only be making measurements / doing analysis on a segmentation mask, it is helpful to view the segmentation mask as an overlay on top of the raw images.
-Therefore, we'll start by loading the raw images into MATLAB and storing them in a 3D tensor.
+Therefore, we'll start by loading the raw images into matlab and storing them in a 3D tensor.

 ![raw_images_example](github_media/raw.gif)